Yash (actor): In the media

-After the release of Moggina Manasu in 2009, Yash was considered a "wonder boy" in the media for his appearance, mannerisms and "ability to dance to any tune."
+After the release of Moggina Manasu in 2009, Yash was considered a "wonder boy" in the media for his appearance, mannerisms, and "ability to dance to any tune".
 Later films would see him play characters falling into the "mass hero" trope.
-He is sometimes credited as "Rocking Star Yash", a name that is stated to have originated among his fans for his image of "a rugged idol who follows no rules but his own."
+He is sometimes credited as "Rocking Star Yash", a name that originated among his fans for his image of "a rugged idol who follows no rules but his own".
 Another news outlet attributed the nickname to the "rocking" back-to-back commercial success of his films.

-Yash acquired pan-Indian stardom following the success of the K.G.F films, and is cited in the media among the few South Indian actors with an audience in North India.
-He has stated that while his success in the Kannada industry felt gradual and over the years, the later nationwide recognition was an "overnight" phenomenon.
+Yash is cited in the media among the few South Indian actors with an audience in North India.
+He stated that while his success in the Kannada industry felt gradual over the years, the later nationwide recognition was an "overnight" phenomenon.
 Writing for India Today in 2022, Janani K. called him the "poster boy of Kannada cinema" for being the most recognisable person working in that industry across India.
 In 2019, he became the first Kannada actor to be featured on the cover of Forbes India.
 Forbes India further ranked him third on their list of most influential celebrities on Instagram from South India in October 2021.
 Yash debuted on The Times of India's Bangalore Times Most Desirable Men list in 2012 at 11th place.
 He has since appeared on the list several times, and was ranked first in 2013, 2017 and 2020.
 In 2019, he was included by GQ India in their list of 50 most influential young Indians.

-Yash has been described in sources as the highest-paid actor in the Kannada film industry, and one of the highest in South Indian cinema in general.
-In addition to being an active celebrity endorser for several brands (including Nestron, Celkon Mobiles and Ramraj Cotton), he partnered with Marico's grooming brand Beardo in 2020 to create a lifestyle label "Villain", which includes perfumes and clothing.
+Yash has been described as the highest-paid actor in the Kannada film Industry, and one of the highest in South Indian cinema in general.
+In addition to being an active celebrity endorser for several brands, he partnered with Marico's grooming brand Beardo in 2020 to create a lifestyle label "Villain", which includes perfumes and clothing.
 He and his wife are joint ambassadors for Freedom Refined Sunflower Oil.
 Yash is a representative for Bengaluru Bulls in the Pro Kabaddi League.
+Yash is also one of the highest grossing actors of Indian cinema.